StIvesTabletop/stivestabletop.github.io/BoardGames/Style.md

 * Team up to tackle four different outbreaks before it becomes a [Pandemic]({{ site.data.BoardGameLinks.Pandemic.Link }}).
 * Stave off death with your fellow adventurers and try escape [Robinson Crusoe's Cursed Island]({{ site.data.BoardGameLinks.RobinsonCrusoe.Link }}).
 * An escape room in a box?
 Work together to [Unlock]({{ site.data.BoardGameLinks.Unlock.Link }}) puzzles before the time runs out in the app.
+* A mathematical twist on tarot cards with players trying to escape imminent doom in [The Shipwreck Arcana]({{ site.data.BoardGameLinks.TheShipWreckArcana.Link }}).
+* Using the power of the spirits to guard against invaders on [Spirit Island]({{ site.data.BoardGameLinks.SpiritIsland.Link }}).
+* Ever wanted to be Frodo or one fo his hobbit companions braving the long journey to Mount Doom to defeat the [Lord of the Rings]({{ site.data.BoardGameLinks.LordOfTheRings.Link }})?

 # Learnt in 5 minutes